UVCity/Right-Call/Documentation/User.md

 - The User would be taken to a Lesson Creation page where they can add timestamps to the video they uploaded and cannot save/upload the lesson until they attach a question to it.
 - User would click the "Add Timestamp Here" button to save a timestamp where that timestamp would then appear in a menu above the big button with an additional option to add an activity.
+- The user can also update the lesson name at any time by typing in the new name and clicking the Update Name button.
 - The user cannot save/upload the timestamp until each timestamp has a filled out question attached to it.

 <img src="Assets/questionTypeOptions.PNG" width="600">